 What Is The Light On My Alexa Device Indicating?

 As mentioned earlier, the lights on an Alexa device are how the device communicates its status.
 So what is the light on your Alexa device trying to tell you?

 A slow burst of yellow light that emerges every few seconds on your device means that there are unread messages or notifications that you have not checked yet.
 The yellow light acts as a reminder to bring to your notice that you may have missed certain messages or notifications.
 You can simply ask Alexa to check them for you by saying, “Alexa, What are my Notifications?”
 Or “Alexa, What are my messages?”

 Cyan Light On Blue

 When there is a cyan spotlight on a blue ring, it means that your Alexa device is currently listening to your voice command.
-Once the command has been understood by Alexa, the light ring glimmers briefly, and it means that it is now processing your request that you commanded.
+Once the command has been understood by Alexa, the light ring glimmers briefly, and it means that it is now processing the request that you commanded.

 A solid red light comes up when you press the microphone button on/off.
 A red light usually shows that Alexa is not listening to you or is unable to listen to you because the microphone is disconnected.
 Press the microphone button again to enable your microphone.
 If your Echo Device has a camera, a red light bar means that your video will not be shared.

 Spinning Cyan Light